jeeyoungk/exercise/thoughts/size-of-objects.md

 ## C

-This is one of the reason why C is great and relevant even after many years, because there’s no or very little overhead.
-You use precisely what your program declares.
+C has very little or no overhead - You use precisely what your program declares.
+This is one of the reason why C is great and relevant even after many years.

-char uses a single byte.
-A single 32-bit integer takes up exactly 4 bytes.
+`char` uses a single byte.
+A single 32-bit integer takes up 4 bytes, so non and so forth.

 I wrote a small code snippet: